Big-Life-Lab/PHES-ODM/metadata.md

 -   **type**: Type of covid-19 patient data.

-    -   `confirmed`: Number of confirmed cases.
+    -   `conf`: Number of confirmed cases.
 This measure should be accompanied by `dateTyep`.
     -   `active`: Number of active cases.
-    -   `tests`: Number of tests performed.
+    -   `test`: Number of tests performed.
-    -   `positiveTests`: Number of positive tests.
+    -   `posTest`: Number of positive tests.
-    -   `percentPositivityRate`: Percent positivity rate.
+    -   `pPosRt`: Percent positivity rate.
-    -   `hospitalCensus`: Hospital census or the number of people admitted with covid-19.
+    -   `hospCen`: Hospital census or the number of people admitted with covid-19.
-    -   `hospitalAdmit`: Hospital admissions or patients newly admitted to hospital.
+    -   `hospAdm`: Hospital admissions or patients newly admitted to hospital.

 -   **dateType**: Type of date used for `confirmed` cases.
 Typically `reported` or `episode` are reported. `onset` and `test` date is not usually reported within aggregate data.

     -   `episode` : Episode date is the earliest of onset, test or reported date.
     -   `onset`: Earliest that symptoms were reported for this case.
 This data is often not known and reported.
 In lieu, `episode` is used.
-    -   `reported`: Date that the numbers were reported publicly.
+    -   `report`: Date that the numbers were reported publicly.
 Typically, `reported` data and this measure is most commonly reported and used.
     -   `test`: Date that the covid-19 test was performed.

 -   **value**: The numeric value that is being reported.